allianceauth/allianceauth/docs/installation/services/openfire.md

 On the next page, select `MySQL` from the dropdown list and change the following:
  - `[server]` is replaced by `127.0.0.1`
  - `[database]` is replaced by the name of the database to be used by Openfire
- - enter the MySQL username you created for AllianceAuth, usually `allianceserver`
- - enter the MySQL password for this user
+ - enter the login details for your auth project's database user

 If Openfire returns with a failed to connect error, re-check these settings.
 Note the lack of square brackets.

 Under Profile Settings, leave `Default` selected.

 Create an administrator account.
-The actual name is irrelevant, just don’t lost this login information.
+The actual name is irrelevant, just don’t lose this login information.

 Finally, log in to the console with your admin account.

+Edit your auth project's settings file and enter the values you just set:
+ - `JABBER_URL` is the pubic address of your jabber server
+ - `JABBER_PORT` is the port for clients to connect to (usually 5223)
+ - `JABBER_SERVER` is the name of the jabber server.
+If you didn't alter it during install it'll usually be your domain (eg `example.com`)
+ - `OPENFIRE_ADDRESS` is the web address of Openfire's web interface.
+Use http:// with port 9090 or https:// with port 9091 if you configure SSL in Openfire

 ### REST API Setup
 Navigate to the `plugins` tab, and then `Available Plugins` on the left navigation bar.
 You’ll need to fetch the list of available plugins by clicking the link.